-- Component one: Physical factors affecting performance
+Component one: The human body and movement in physical activity and sport.

-- 1.1 Applied anatomy and physiology
+- · Applied anatomy and physiology

+- Movement analysis

-- 1.2 Physical training
+- Physical training

+- Use of data

-- Component two: Socio-cultural issues and sports psychology
+Component two: Socio-cultural influences and well-being in physical activity and sport.

+- Sport psychology

-- 2.1 Socio-cultural influences
+- Socio-cultural influences

-- 2.2 Sports psychology

-- 2.3 Health, fitness and well-being
+- · Health, fitness and well-being

+- Use of data